taboola/taboola-ios-api/README.md

 ```
 ### 1.4.
 Construct your request for recommendations

 Make the recommendations requests in your view controller, right before you show the Taboola recommendations.
-Do this as close as possible to when the recommendations are going to be displayed, avoid getting recommendations for screens which the app user might not view.
+Do this as close as possible when the recommendations are going to be displayed, avoid getting recommendations on screens which the app user might not view.